wagnerhsu/packt-Windows-Presentation-Foundation-Development-Cookbook/MyCode/04/GridControl01/README.md

 ﻿## 2020-09-15
-- Use DataGrid to bind a collection and modify data
+- Use `DataGrid` to bind a collection and modify data
+- Use `DispatchTimer`